Skip to main content

 Optimise our use of technology to transform our ways of working and develop the digital skills and capabilities of all Careers Wales employees.

-Take forward the results of the Digital Skills Survey completed by all employees in the second year of Brighter Futures and roll out L and D plan for digital skills to support employees to best carry out their day-to-day roles.
+Continue to take forward the results of the Digital Skills Survey completed by all employees in the second year of Brighter Futures and develop the digital skills and capability of employees to take advantage of new technology.

 Key Performance Indicator